Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-13/_posts/2000-02-01-phaser-setup.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HHsKBnSrTKE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 First, go to Phaser.io and download the library.
 From there, know that you need a live server to make this work.
-You can get this as an add-on in Atom and in Visual Studio Code.
+You can get this as an add-on in Atom and Visual Studio Code.
 I won't run correctly otherwise.

 ## Live Server Instructions